code-with-niranjan-v/code-with-niranjan-v/README.md

 🌟 Currently, I'm focusing on sharpening my skills in Kotlin and Android app development.
 I'm exploring topics like creating user interfaces, managing data, and integrating third-party libraries.
 I'm also learning Python, and I'm excited to delve into topics like data analysis and machine learning.

-🚀 On my GitHub profile, you'll find a range of coding projects that I've worked on.
+🚀 On my GitHub profile, you'll find a range of coding projects that I will be working on.
 From small scripts to fully functional Android apps, I'm always looking for ways to improve my code and explore new technologies.

 🌍 When I'm not coding, I enjoy spending time with friends and family, reading, and playing video games.